 It is now apparent to most that prisons are not the answer and that they have only operated to warehouse African Americans, Latinos, and poor whites.
 The prison experiment has been both a racist and classist endeavor.
 The people at the top — the rich, wealthy, and white privileged — have not been affected.
 Poor whites have been ruled out of this equation.
 In truth, impoverished whites of today are likely descendants of impoverished whites of yesterday.

 In any event, prisons are big businesses.
 Prison industries are traded on Wall Street.
-Businesses like Keefe Supply Company have gotten fat off of the runaway prison gravy train.
-But making money off of prisons has not been on balance — how many African American or Latinos or poor whites have been invited to the party?
+Businesses like Keefe Supply Company have gotten fat off the runaway prison gravy train.
+But making money off of prisons has not been on balance — how many African Americans or Latinos or poor whites have been invited to the party?

 Trying to avert catastrophe, U.S. Attorney General Eric Holder has been calling for a major overhaul of the criminal justice system.
-He has asserted that racism, classism and a prisons-for-profit culture is misdirecting the criminal justice system and destroying our country’s future.
+He has asserted that racism, classism, and a prisons-for-profit culture is misdirecting the criminal justice system and destroying our country’s future.

-As a means to an end, Holder has advocated scaling back on the use of harsh sentencing for drug related offenses.
-Holder, as well as Pennsylvania Department of Corrections Secretary, John Wetzel, have expressed the opinion that it is time to begin the reduction of prison populations and the closing down of prisons as opposed to building of new ones.
+As a means to an end, Holder has advocated scaling back on the use of harsh sentencing for drug-related offenses.
+Holder, as well as Pennsylvania Department of Corrections Secretary, John Wetzel, have expressed the opinion that it is time to begin the reduction of prison populations and the closing down of prisons as opposed to the building of new ones.
 However, that’s better said than done.
 Two new prisons are currently under construction on the grounds of SCI-Graterford.

 The key to ending the prison nightmare is jobs and other opportunities.
-Since it is not in the interest of those who profit off of packed prisons to provide those jobs and opportunities, we have to create them ourselves.
+Since it is not in the interest of those who profit off packed prisons to provide those jobs and opportunities, we have to create them ourselves.

-Poor people, black, white, latino, can take a page from their play book.
-When society said Hip-Hop was nothing but a flash in the pan, they proved them wrong.
+Poor people, Black, white, Latino, can take a page from their play book.
+When society said hip-hop was nothing but a flash in the pan, they proved them wrong.
 They refused to give up and fought for their place at the table.
 That is what we have to do, fight for our place at the table.